junesirius/junesirius.github.io/_posts/Books/2019-12-17-The-black-book-of-colors.md

 Green tastes like lemon ice cream and smells like grass that's just been cut. (braille tall lawn with flying cut grass)

 But black is the king of all the colors.
-It is as soft as silk when his mother hugs him and her hair falls in his face. (braille curly hairs that look like both waves and silk)
+It is as soft as silk when your mother hugs you and her hair falls in your face. (braille curly hairs that look like both waves and silk)

-We like all the colors because we can hear them and smell them and touch them and taste them. (braille cutting grass with strawberries, flowers, and a cricket, like spring)
+You would like all the colors because you can hear them and smell them and touch them and taste them. (braille cutting grass with strawberries, flowers, and a cricket, like spring)

 (Braille Alphabet is attached)